 - All personal property will get taken away from you and stored until you are released.

 - They will let you make a telephone call in order to contact family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be allowed to keep wearing your own clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to keep wearing your own clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell your story so other people can learn from your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help others get through the process?